mishoo/UglifyJS/README.md

 - `collapse_vars` -- default `false`.
 Collapse single-use `var` and `const` definitions when possible.

+- `reduce_vars` -- default `false`.
+Improve optimization on variables assigned with and used as constant values.

 - `warnings` -- display warnings when dropping unreachable code or unused declarations etc.